No results found

 The IMO Tier III regulations require the reduction of nitrogen-oxide emissions (NOx) by approximately 76% in comparison to a Tier II engine.
 The IMO NOx-emission limits apply to all engines and depend on an engine’s maximum operating speed (n, rpm).
 Tier I and Tier II are global requirements, whereas Tier III standards only apply to current existing Emission Control Areas (ECAs) for NOx.

-a) The high-pressure SCR (HP SCR) installed between the exhaust receiver and the turbocharger takes the least amount of space but requires being placed in the engine room.
+a) The off-engine high-pressure SCR (HP SCR) installed between the exhaust receiver and the turbocharger takes less space than low-pressure SCR but must be located in the engine room.

 Learn more about how WinGD engines are compliant with Tier III NOx regulations.